PM vows to make Britain ‘battle-ready’ — but funding row threatens to derail plans

 Starmer vows to make Britain ‘battle-ready’ — but row over funding threatens to derail plans

-The long-awaited strategic defence review warned the UK may need to move even more quickly than planned to tackle the growing threat of Russia
+The long-awaited strategic defence review warned the UK may need to move even more quickly than planned to tackle the ‘pressing and immediate’ threat of Russia

-Keir Starmer's bold defence plans have been overshadowed by a row over money as he was warned Britain may not be moving quickly enough to counter the rapidly growing threats from Russia.
+Keir Starmer's bold defence plans have been overshadowed by a row over money as he was warned Britain may not be moving quickly enough to counter the rapidly growing threats from countries such as Russia.

-The prime minister vowed to make Britain "a battle-ready, armour-clad nation” as he unveiled his strategic defence review (SDR) at the Govan shipbuilding yard in Scotland, which included a “more lethal” Army boosted to 100,000 personnel, 12 new submarines, drones and a rollout of Artificial Intelligence.
+The prime minister vowed to make Britain "a battle-ready, armour-clad nation” as he unveiled his strategic defence review (SDR) at the Govan shipbuilding yard in Scotland, which included an army boosted to 100,000 personnel, 12 new submarines, drones and a rollout of Artificial Intelligence.

-Defence secretary John Healey said: “ We are in a new era of threat, which demands a new era for UK defence.”
+Defence secretary John Healey said Britain’s army needed to become “10 times more lethal” in the face of the “immediate and pressing threat" from Russia and the rise of China. “ We are in a new era of threat, which demands a new era for UK defence,” he told MPs.

-But questions were raised over Sir Keir’s big ambitions to make Britain “safer and stronger” after he refused to commit to spending 3 per cent of Britain’s gross domestic product on defence by 2034 — which the review warned was essential to ensure the plans were affordable.
+But questions were raised over the government’s big ambitions to make Britain “safer and stronger” after Sir Keir refused to commit to spending 3 per cent of Britain’s gross domestic product on defence by 2034 — which the review warned was essential to ensure the plans were affordable.

 With a backdrop of “turbulent times” and a promise to learn lessons from the Ukraine conflict, the report even warned “it may be necessary to go faster” on increasing the UK’s defence capabilities.

-Responding to the point, Sir Keir admitted: “Russia is already menacing our skies and our waters, and threatening cyber-attacks, so this is a real threat we’re dealing with.”

-They noted that the armed forces suffers from “inadequate” stockpiles, medical services that cannot cope with a mass-casualty conflict and a personnel “crisis” that means only a “small” number of troops are ready to be deployed, the SDR warned.
+It founds that the armed forces are not ready to fight opponents like Russia or China, with inadequate stockpiles of weapons, medical services that cannot cope with a mass-casualty conflict and a personnel “crisis” that means only a small number of troops are ready to be deployed.

+One of its authors, General Sir Richard Barrons, warned that a cruise missile was “only 90 minutes away from the UK”.

+Sir Keir said: “Russia is already menacing our skies and our waters, and threatening cyber-attacks, so this is a real threat we’re dealing with.”

 - Building up to 12 attack submarines for the Royal Navy as part of the Australia-UK-US Aukus